 Any publication of results other than in the Initial Reports within twelve (12) months of the completion of the cruise must be approved and authored by the whole shipboard party and, where appropriate, shore-based investigators.
 After twelve months, individual investigators may submit related papers for open publication provided they have submitted their contributions to the Initial Reports.
-Investigations not completed in time for inclusion in the Initial Reports for a specific cruise may not be published in other journals until final publication of that Initial Report for which it was intended.
-Notice of submission to other journals and a copy of the article should be sent to the DSDP Chief Science Editor.
+A paper too late for inclusion in the Initial Reports for a specific cruise may not be published elsewhere until publication of that Initial Reports for which it was intended.
+Notice of submission to other journals and a copy of the article should be sent to the DSDP Staff Science Representative for that leg.

-^{}Revised October 1976
+\Revised October 1976

-- 2. Distribution of Samples for Research leading to Publication other than in Initial Reports - A. Researchers intending to request samples for studies beyond the scope of the Initial Reports should first obtain sample request forms from the Curator, Deep Sea Drilling Project (A-031), Scripps Institution of Oceanography, University of California at San Diego, La Jolla, California 92093, U.S.A.
-On the forms the researcher is requested to specify the quantities and intervals of the core required, make a clear statement of the proposed research, state time required to complete and submit results for publication, specify the status of funding and the availability of equipment and space foreseen for the research.
+- 2. Distribution of Samples for Research Leading to Publication Other Than in Initial Reports - A. Researchers intending to request samples for studies beyond the scope of the Initial Reports should first obtain sample request forms from the Curator, Deep Sea Drilling Project (A-031), Scripps Institution of Oceanography, University of California at San Diego, La Jolla, California 92093, U.S.A.
+On the forms the researcher is requested to specify the quantities and intervals of the core required, make a clear statement of the proposed research, state time required to complete and submit results for publication, and specify the status of funding and the availability of equipment and space foreseen for the research.

 In order to ensure that all requests for highly desirable but limited samples can be considered, approval of requests and distribution of samples will not be made prior to 2 months after publication of the Initial Core Descriptions (I.C.D.).
 ICD's are required to be published within 10 months following each cruise.
 The only exceptions to this policy will be for specific instances involving ephemeral properties.
 Requests for samples can be based on the Initial Core Descriptions, copies of which are on file at various institutions throughout the world.
 Copies of original core logs and data are kept on open file at DSDP and at the Repository at Lamont-Doherty Geological Observatory, Palisades, New York.
-Requests for samples from researchers in industrial laboratories will be handled in the same manner as those from academic organizations, with the same obligation to publish results promptly.
+Requests for samples from researchers in industrial laboratories will be handled in the same manner as those from academic organizations, with the sample obligation to publish results promptly.

-B. (1) The DSDP Curator is authorized to distribute samples to 50ml per meter of core.
+B. (1) The DSDP Curator is authorized to distribute samples to 50 ml per meter of core.
 Requests for volumes of material in excess of this amount will be referred to the NSF Sample Distribution Panel for review and approval.
-Experience has shown that most investigations can be accomplished with 10ml sized samples or less.
+Experience has shown that most investigations can be accomplished with samples 10 ml or smaller.
 All investigators are encouraged to be as judicious as possible with regard to sample size and, especially, frequency within any given core interval.
 The Curator will not automatically distribute any parts of the cores which appear to be in particularly high demand; requests for such parts will be referred to the Sample Distribution Panel for review.
-Requests for samples from thin layers or important stratigraphic boundaries will also require Panel review.
+Requests for samples from thin layers or im-